FlushingSpanishMeals/FSM-Project/graypaper.md

 28. Must have a valid email address entered to go through with the form
 29. Can select a service that you would like to inquire about through the dropdown menu
 30. Submit button on the bottom to send the form to a mailto address

+##JS:
+31. Each JS file has a sticky nav script that has an eventlistener that calls a function fixNav to adjust the navigate bar everytime it become sticky
+32. Index JS has an variable imgs left and right button that will change the position of the photo on an a set interval or will be able to interject through an eventlistener on either the left or right button that sets the images forward or back, once it reaches a certain point it will reset the images to the initial position

+#CSS:
+33. Inside of index.css is a image container that eases in and out and transition between the frames through the carousel
+34. added box shadowing on the index images and boxes to added a bit of depth to the website